Post-IDFA user acquisition: EA’s Jayne Peressini on iOS 14 and the future of mobile marketing

 John Koetsier: Your thoughts on SKAdNetwork?
 How do you plan to measure marketing efforts post iOS 14?

 Jayne Peressini: Well, fingerprinting is out of the picture.
-It’s confirmed to be a trigger for consent required.
 If you’re using the user agent and IP address and you can derive a stable ID (even briefly!) it is considered a trigger for needing consent from the user prior to collecting the data.

 So we are going to abide by that for the long term, and we aren’t going to try to find and use loopholes.
 For measurement we’re looking at: incrementality, media mix modeling, and multipliers from responses to “how’d you get here” surveys.